 CANDIDATE SELECTION PROCESS

 Each year, the SCNPP supports only those candidates chosen by an independent and publicly elected 30-member CNC that represents a broad cross-section of Scarsdale residents and neighborhoods.
 Thereby, the SCNP removes agenda-driven politicking and instead supports candidates based on their volunteer service record, sound judgement, and the ability to represent all Scarsdale Residents on the many issues our community may face.

 In February 2022 the Citizens Nominating Committee (CNC) announced that it has officially selected the following residents to be its nominees for elected office in the upcoming Village elections:

-Lena Crandall of Fox Meadow, a Village Resident for 28 years, Trustee
+Sameer Ahuja of Heathcote, a Village Resident for 21 years, Trustee

-Randy Whitestone of Edgewood, a Village Resident for 25 years, Trustee
+Karen Brew of Edgewood, a Village Resident for 16 years, Trustee

-Jack Alemany of Fox Meadow, a Village Resident for 30 years, Village Justice
+Jonathan Lewis of Edgewood, a Village Resident for 19 years, Trustee

 The non-partisan system has removed money and influence from the Scarsdale election process, encouraging the most qualified and motivated citizens to serve.